-Nemaha County Leadership program participants who work or live in Nemaha County.
-These dedicated students meet the second Thursday of the month from 8:30-4:00pm.
-Each month they learn about a dierent subject and how that correlates to Nemaha County.
-Those topics are: Leadership, Team Building, Agriculture, Business, Industry, Economic Development, Healthcare, Education, Local Government, Energy, State Government and Tourism.
+Nemaha County Leadership program is offered to participants who work or live in Nemaha County.
+These dedicated students meet the second Thursday of the month from 8:30 am – 4 pm.
+Each month they learn about a different subject and how that correlates to businesses and community in Nemaha County.
+Those topics include: leadership, team building, agriculture, business, industry, economic development, healthcare, education, local government, energy, state government and tourism.

 The Inaugural NCL Class: Community Disc Golf

 The first Nemaha County Leadership class first convened in 2013 with a project goal that became the Ariens Disc Golf Course.
 The class proposed and researched the idea – and then a class member and his brother designed the course.
 The class worked hand-in-hand with Ariens Company to create the baskets and posts used on the course.
 Pieter’s Construction donated the material and labor to put in the concrete pads, and Merz Ink made the signage.
 The course is on property jointly owned by the City of Auburn, Auburn Public Schools, and Nemaha County Hospital.
 This was truly a community project, and the opening was celebrated with a ribbon-cutting and cookout at the disc golf course.
 The course gets used by individuals, APS physical education classes and organized tournaments.

 (On the site) Photo: Front L to R- Suzie Adams, Kermit Moore, Stephanie Fisher, Heath Christiansen, Kim Beger; Back L to R- Rusty Crotty, Daryl Obermeyer, Tom Rivett, Ken Miller, Sen. Dan Watermeier (not in the class)